mean-org/meanfi-ui/README.md

-# MeanFi Dapp
+# MeanFi - The DeFi financial equalizer
-This is MeanFi, a Solana DeFi app for continuous, self-governing, trustless payments from anyone to anyone.
+This is MeanFi (https://app.meanfi.com), a Solana DeFi app for continuous, self-governing, trustless payments from anyone to anyone.
 It uses the Money Streaming Program to facilitate money streaming between two or more parties.

 Looking for the Money Streaming Program?